lcthomas/eng682s19/schedule.md

 * D. Sculley and Bradley M. Pasenek, “Meaning and Mining: the Impact of Implicit Assumptions in Data Mining for the Humanities,” _Literary and Linguistic Computing_ 23.4 (2008) (B)

 ### Case study
-* Ryan Cordell, “Reprinting, Circulation, and the Network Author in Antebellum Newspapers," _American Literary History_ 27.3 (August 2015) (B)
+* Ashley: Ryan Cordell, “Reprinting, Circulation, and the Network Author in Antebellum Newspapers," _American Literary History_ 27.3 (August 2015) (B)
    * With accompanying methods paper by David Smith, Ryan Cordell, and Abby Mullen, “Computational Methods for Uncovering Reprinted Texts in Antebellum Newspapers” (B)

 ----